abdhannan/Our-Elementor-Addons/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Awesome Elementor Addons is a powerful set of supplementary tools and features designed to enhance your experience with the Elementor page builder for WordPress.
+Our Elementor Addons is a powerful set of supplementary tools and features designed to enhance your experience with the Elementor page builder for WordPress.
 This collection of add-ons extends the capabilities of Elementor, allowing you to create stunning websites and web pages with ease.

 **A. Key Features :**